jananidelli14/Principal-and-Management-Dashboard-using-grafana/README.md

 - Grafana for interactive dashboard visualization
 - PostgreSQL as the analytical data source
 - SQL for data aggregation and analytical logic
-- CSV-based dataset representing hackathon participation and outcomes
+- CSV-based synthetic dataset representing hackathon participation and outcomes

 ---